 In the 21st century, technologies have made it possible to distribute your work into the same marketplace as trade books from traditional publishers.

 Print-on-demand machines (often available in bookstores) allow authors to print and bind small quantities of printed self-published books.
-Now an author only needs to produce what he or she wants to keep and allowing a single reader to buy a single book "on demand."
+Now an author only needs to produce what he or she wants to keep, allowing even a single reader to buy a single book "on demand."

 Digital technologies have made it easy and inexpensive to upload and widely distribute ebooks, so writers can publish into the hands of readers without any printing expense.
 This has also changed the way books—both ebooks and print books—are distributed and marketed:

-- Internet Book Sales and Distribution Channels - Internet sales and distribution channels, begun by Amazon.com, dramatically changed the way print books were sold to consumers.
+- Internet book sales and distribution channels - Internet sales and distribution channels, begun by Amazon.com, dramatically changed the way print books were sold to consumers.
 Online retailers have created sales channels for ebooks uploaded through selected services, as well.
-For example, Barnes & Noble's PubIt! books are sold through on bn.com.
-Print-on-demand services (such as Blurb) make it easy for anyone to order a printed book from their websites, and so have created alternative, easy-to-access online sales channels for print-on-demand books, as well.
+For example, Barnes & Noble Press offers an ebook and print self-publishing service.
+Print-on-demand services (such as Blurb) make it easy for anyone to order a printed book from their websites and have created alternative, easy-to-access online sales channels for print-on-demand books, as well.

-- Online Book Marketing and Publicity - Other digital forces, such as the proliferation of blogs-as-periodicals and social media, have made it possible for a savvy author to promote his or her book through internet channels at low cost.
+- Online book marketing and publicity - Other digital forces, such as the proliferation of blogs-as-periodicals and social media, have made it possible for a savvy author to promote his or her book through internet channels at low cost.
 An example of a successfully self-published and self-promoted ebook author is Amanda Hocking, who writes in the paranormal genre.
-These factors have changed the vanity publishing landscape and made self-publishing viable option for many writers and other creative people who want to sell their work, but who have not been successful at finding a literary agent to represent them or a traditional trade house to publish their book.
+These factors have changed the vanity publishing landscape and made self-publishing a viable option for many writers and other creative people who want to sell their work, but who have not been successful at finding a literary agent to represent them or a traditional trade house to publish their book.